trunglive/paperan-shopping/README.md

 ## Notes on my work

-* I am working on responsiveness of the app to different screen sizes, checkout form, authentication.
+* I am working on responsiveness of the app to different screen sizes, checkout page, authentication.

 Redux store works as a global immutable state tree and it prevents props drilling problems as the app grows.
 I used some new features in React 16.3 in this app in combination with Redux ([React Context API](https://reactjs.org/docs/context.html), [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops)).

-Additional features/UI I added to the app that are not related to original design:
+Additional features/UI I added to the app that are not related to the original design:
 * Sidebar Filter
 * Sorting
 * Footer
++ Checkout Page

 ## Stack